 HOW TO MAKE RESURRECTION ROLLS FOR THE EASTER STORY

-This recipe for empty tomb rolls is a fun Christian Easter activity to do with kids during the holiday season!
+This recipe for empty tomb rolls is a fun Christian Easter activity to do with kids during the holiday season with marshmallow croissants for a yummy resurrection snack.

 To make these easy resurrection rolls you’ll need: